ATLAH World Missionary Church: History

 This building was erected in the 1890s as the Harlem Social Club.
 Father Divine (c.1876–1965) and his International Peace Mission Movement were located here during the 1930s.

 Controversy and finances

-The messages on the church letter board used anti-LGBT rhetoric and stated a Christian imperative to kill gay people by stoning.
+The messages on the church letter board used anti-gay epithets and stated a Christian imperative to kill gay people by stoning.
 They gained notice on several websites, including some that promote gay rights and oppose hate speech.

-In March of 2014 ATLAH posted hateful and anti-LGBT messages on it's letter board sign reading: